ChrisAntley1/Speak-to-Lichess/README.md

 'fetch eight Queen' -> f8=Q

-**Using words to represent column letters is NOT required.
-However you will likely have very mixed results.**
+**You CAN attempt to use the letters themselves, but in my experience it's not worth the headache.**

 ## Word Correction

 You may come across a word that is frequently mistaken for another word by the recognition service.
 For example, 'rook' is almost always interpreted as 'Brooke'.
-The extension tracks a word-correction list to help provide a more consistent experience. ('Brooke' is already corrected by default)
+The extension tracks a word-correction list to help provide a more consistent experience. ('Brooke' is already corrected by default.)

 Pin the extension to your Chrome toolbar, and click the icon to open the popup menu.
-Here you can specify the word that is giving you trouble and the word or phrase that you wish to be heard instead.
-In the options page you may view your corrected-words list, search for words being replaced/ being substituted in, and delete word entries.
+Here you can specify which word is a mistake ('Brooke') and which word or phrase should be heard instead ('rook').
+In the options page, you may view your corrected-words list, search for words being replaced/ being substituted in, and delete word entries.

-Users that wish to use a language other than English should be able to replace English piece names with piece names in their preferred language using word-correction.
+Users that wish to use a language other than English should be able to replace English piece names with the names in their preferred language using word-correction.
 For example, a Spanish-speaking player could tell the extension that any time it hears 'torre', to instead interpret it as 'rook'.

 NOTE: You can use any word you want to identify a piece (e.g. 'noon' for knight, 'rail' for rook, etc.) with ONE exception: bishops.
 Any word that starts with 'b' other than 'bishop' will be interpreted as a pawn move; for example, 'bagel alpha four' will be interpreted as 'ba4' and is ALWAYS considered a pawn move- even if this is a legal move for your bishop.
 This arises because of the coordinate set and Bishop sharing the letter 'b' in notation.